thailysorng/PointSale-Flutter-Laravel/README.md

 cp .env.example .env
 ```

-On Windows, you can also copy `.env.example` manually and rename the copy to:
+On Windows, you can also copy `.env.example` manually and rename it to:

 ```text
 .env